isomerpages/moe-nationaljc/_admissions/JC DSA.md

 | 3.
 Science Research Excellence (refer to this <a target="_blank" href="/niche-programmes/research/">page</a> for details) | Science Training and Research Programme<br> **(must offer A-Level H3 Science Research)** |
 | 4.
 Language Elective Programmes | Malay Language Elective Programme<br> **(must offer A-Level H2 Malay Language &amp; Literature)**<br><br>Tamil Language Elective Programme<br> **(must offer A-Level H2 Tamil Language &amp; Literature)** |

+Applicants who do not have prior experience may also apply.
+The school will assess applicants based on the selection criteria, which may include assessing the potential of the applicants.

 #### Online Application

 Applications for the DSA-JC to National Junior College are free-of-charge and&nbsp;**must**&nbsp;be submitted online at <a target="_blank" href="https://go.gov.sg/njc-dsa-jc-2023">https://go.gov.sg/njc-dsa-jc-2023</a> <br>**4&nbsp;May 2023 (Thu)**,&nbsp;**12 pm&nbsp;and&nbsp;26 June 2023 (Mon)**,&nbsp;**5 pm**.